nicebooks-com/isbn/README.md

     {
         "require": {
-            "nicebooks/isbn": "0.1.*"
+            "nicebooks/isbn": "0.2.*"
         }
     }

 ## Requirements

-This library requires PHP 5.4 or higher.
-[HHVM](http://hhvm.com/) is officially supported.
+This library requires PHP 7.1 or higher.
+For PHP 5.4 or HHVM compatibility, use version `0.1`.

 ## Project status & release process